- Read operation according to a key item or not

 <Result>: Boolean - True if the previous record was read,

-- False if an error occurred (lock, end of data file, etc.): the record is not read.
+- False in case of error (blocking, end of data file, etc.): the record is not read..
 This problem can be caused by:

-<Source>: Type corresponding to the specified source Name of data file, HFSQL view or query used. <Browse item>: Optional character string (with or without quotes) Name of item used to browse the data file.
-If this name is not specified, <Source>.ReadPrevious will use:- For a data file: the last browse item used on this file by the last function for HFSQL management (starting with the letter H).
+<Source>: Type corresponding to the specified source Name of data file, HFSQL view or query used. <Browse item>: Optional character string Name of item used to loop through the data file.
+If this name is not specified, <Source>.ReadPrevious will use:- In the case of a data file: the last browse item used on this file by the last HFSQL management function (function beginning with the letter H)..
 If this item does not exist, the best browse item is automatically used.

-- For a query: the ORDER BY of query if it exists, otherwise the last item used.
+- In the case of a query ORDER BY of the query if it exists, otherwise according to the last field used.

-- For a view: the sort item of view (if it exists), otherwise the last item used.
+- In the case of a view In the case of a view: the sort item of the view (if it exists), otherwise on the last item used.

-<Options>: Optional constant (or combination of constants) Used to configure:- the lock performed on the record read by <Source>.ReadPrevious.
+<Options>: Optional constant (or combination of constants) Used to configure:- the lock set on the record read by <Source>.ReadPrevious.

 - the management of duplicates.
-By default, all the duplicates are browsed.
+By default, all duplicates are iterated over.

 - if the item used is not a key, <Source>.ReadPrevious will read the next records corresponding to the values equal to the sought value.